What is the best area to stay in Seoul for tourists? When you look at the map you can easily get overwhelmed because of the city’s size.

 Located in the bustling Insadong district, these luxurious self-catering apartments provide the perfect home away from home.

-The fully-equipped kitchens come with all the essentials, making it a great choice for extended stays.
+The fully equipped kitchens include all the essentials, making it a great choice for extended stays.
 Guests also have access to an interior heated swimming pool.

-Perfectly located close to a subway station and within walking distance of many of the most important things to do in Seoul, the hotel has a simple and clean interior.
+The hotel is perfectly located close to a subway station and within walking distance of many of the most important things to do in Seoul.
+It has a simple and clean interior.

 Budget-friendly hotels in Insadong